-Like the Annual Report, the Business Plan is an excellent promotional document with its outline of Foundation plans, goal and objectives for the new year, as well as review of the degree to which the previous year's objectives were attained.
-The Business Plan also incorporates the audit & evaluation strategy, long-term financial plan and other appendices presenting structural elements of the Foundation.
+Like the Annual Report, the Business Plan is an excellent promotional document with its outline of Foundation plans, goals and objectives for the new year, as well as review of the degree to which the previous year's objectives were attained.
+The Business Plan also incorporates the audit & evaluation strategy, long-term financial plan and other appendices presenting information about the Foundation.